maxisam/ngx-progressive-image-loader/README.md

   image width / height

-For `ngx-image-placeholder` directive, it takes
+For `ngx-image-placeholder` component, it takes

 - imageRatio

 - placeholderImageSrc

+(after 3.0.0, you can set imageRatio and placeholderImageSrc directly on `ngxProgressiveImage` and spare ngx-image-placeholder layer)

-For `ngx-progressive-image-loader` directive, it takes
+For `ngx-progressive-image-loader` component, it takes

 - imageRatio

 - placeholderImageSrc

 - filter

+For `ngxProgressiveImage` directive, (only for image or source elements)

+- imageRatio

+- placeholderImageSrc

+- noPlaceholder: boolean; default to `false`, set to `true` will skip image placeholder

 ## Build project